 - Abuse and neglect are forms of maltreatment of a child.
-Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
-Children may be abused in the family or in an institutional or community setting by those known to them or, more rarely, by others (e.g. via the internet).
+Somebody may abuse or neglect a

+child by inflicting harm or by failing to act to prevent harm.
+Children may be abused in the family

+or in an institutional or community setting by those known to them or, more rarely, by others

+(e.g. via the internet).
 They may be abused by an adult or adults or by another child or children.

 - Further information about the four categories of abuse; physical, emotional, sexual and neglect, and indicators that a child may be being abused can be found in appendices 1 and 2.

 - Any child in any family in any school could become a victim of abuse.
 Staff should always maintain an attitude of "It could happen here".

 - There are also a number of specific safeguarding concerns that we recognise our pupils may experience;

-- $\circ$ child missing from education
+- child missing from education

-- o child missing from home or care
+- child missing from home or care

 - child sexual exploitation (CSE)

 - bullying including cyberbullying

 - o domestic abuse

-- o drugs
+- drugs

 - o fabricated or induced illness

-- o faith abuse
+- faith abuse

-- o female genital mutilation (FGM)
+- female genital mutilation (FGM)

 - o forced marriage

-- $\circ$ $\,$ gangs and youth violence
+- o gangs and youth violence

-- o gender-based violence/violence against women and girls (VAWG)
+- gender-based violence/violence against women and girls (VAWG)

-- o mental health
+- mental health

 - private fostering

-- o radicalisation
+- radicalisation

-- $\circ$ youth produced sexual imagery (sexting)
+- youth produced sexual imagery (sexting)

 - teenage relationship abuse

-- $\circ$ trafficking
+- trafficking

-- $\circ \quad \text{peer on peer abuse}$
+- o peer on peer abuse

+- upskirting

+- o serious violence